qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Becaue the first branch `Some(value) => ...`'s output value indirectly mutably borrows `map`, the second branch has to also indirectly mutably borrow `map`, which conflicts with another mutable borrow in scope.

+This will be fixed by [Polonius](https://rust-lang.github.io/polonius/current_status.html) borrow checker.
+Currently (2025 Aug) it's available in nightly Rust and can be enabled by an option.

 ## Summarize the contagious things

 - Borrowing that cross function boundary is contagious.
 Just borrowing a wheel of car can indirectly borrow the whole car.
 - Mutate-by-recreate is contagious.
 Recreating child require also recreating parent that holds the new child, and parent's parent, and so on.
 - Lifetime annotation is contagious.
-If some type has a lifetime parameter `'a`, then every type that holds it and every function that processes it must also have the lifetime parameter `'a`.
+If some type has a lifetime parameter `'a`, then every type that holds it and every function that processes it must also have the lifetime parameter `'a` (some may be auto-inferred but not all).
 Refactoring that adds/remove lifetime parameter may be a huge work.
 - In current borrow checker, one branch's borrowing is contagious to the whole branching scope.